Generative AI for Software Architecture. Applications, Challenges, and Future Directions

 \section{Introduction}

 Generative AI (GenAI) is driven by the need to create, innovate, and automate complex tasks that traditionally require human creativity.
-It empowers businesses and individuals to unlock new possibilities, fostering innovation and improving productivity.
+It empowers companies and individuals to unlock new possibilities, promote innovation, and improve productivity~\cite{esposito_beyond_2024}.

-In software engineering, GenAI is revolutionizing the way developers design, write, and maintain code.
-Given its potential and benefits, the integration of GenAI within the domain of software engineering has gained increasing attention as it has a transformative potential to enhance and automate various aspects of the software development lifecycle.
+In software engineering, GenAI is revolutionizing the way developers design, write, and maintain code~\cite{russo2024navigating}.
+Given its potential and benefits, the integration of GenAI within the domain of software engineering has gained increasing attention as it has a transformative potential to enhance and automate various aspects of the software development lifecycle \cite{sauvola2024future}.

 Although GenAI has shown its capabilities in areas such as code generation, software documentation, and software testing \cite{Jahic24,beyond_2024}, its application in software architecture remains an emerging area of research, with ongoing debates about its effectiveness~\cite{Dhar24a}, reliability~\cite{Raghavan24}, and best practices~\cite{Soliman25}.
 Researching the application of GenAI in software architecture is crucial because it has the potential to transform the way complex systems are designed, optimized, and maintained.